The Xamarin.Android build process is responsible for gluing everything

 Debug package to be smaller.

-The shared runtime may be disabled in Debug builds by setting the
+The shared runtime could be disabled in Debug builds by setting the

-shrink the Android application package size.
+package size.
 This is done by excluding the app's assemblies from the

 Fast deployment is known to fail on devices which block

 run-as, which often includes devices older than Android 5.0.

 Fast deployment also fails for system applications (android:sharedUserId="android.uid.system") since

 run-as is also